We’ve all been tempted to use public Wi-Fi: it’s free, saves on your data allowance, and is always helpful in speeding up loading times.

 Log-in details are typically sent through an encrypted network (hopefully) and verified using the account information held by the website.
 This then responds using cookies sent to your device.
 But the latter isn’t always encrypted — a hacker can hijack your session and can gain access to any private accounts you’re logged into.

 While cybercriminals can’t read your password through sidejacking, they could download malware that would obtain such data, even including Skype.
 Furthermore, they can get plenty of information to steal your identity.
-Just look at the wealth of data can be inferred from Facebook alone!
+A wealth of data can be inferred from your Facebook presence alone!

 Public hotspots are especially appealing for this hack because there’s typically a high percentage of users with open sessions.
 The Firefox extension, Firesheep demonstrated how easily sidejacking can be accomplished, forcing Facebook and Twitter to require HTTPS when signing in.